 One more skill you can train when you have just a little time is listening.
 Search for podcasts on topics you are interested in.
-If you are at beginner or intermediate level then material for foreign students might be good for you.
+If you are a beginner or intermediate level student, then the material for foreign students might be good for you.
 If your level is advanced do your research in Japanese and listen to shows aimed at natives.
 When you are tired and you want to take a break don’t forget that music can be very useful for studies.
 Listening to a song many times will make sentences stuck in your head without making an effort.

 JLPT is a very rigid test and you will need a specific set of skills, not just a general knowledge of the language.
-I would recommend you get some textbooks specifically created as a preparation for this test, for example the Kanzen Master series.
-For kanji I used the books printed by the language school I used to study at, Arc Academy.
-I also used two mock tests to try if I could make it with the time.
+I would recommend you get some textbooks specifically created as a preparation for this test, for example, the Kanzen Master series.
+For kanji, I used the books printed by the language school I used to study at, Arc Academy.
+I also used two mock tests to try if I could make it in time.

-This article is a good starting point to prepare for N1 level of the exam.
+This article is a good starting point to prepare for the N1 level of the exam.

 Do you have any suggestions, secrets or tools you used to study Japanese?